Brandon Crawford Player Props: Giants vs. Athletics

 Athletics Pitching Rankings

-- Blackburn makes the start for the Athletics, his 11th of the season.
-He is 2-2 with a 4.83 ERA and 56 strikeouts in 54 2/3 innings pitched.
+- Medina makes the start for the Athletics, his 12th of the season.
+He is 3-8 with a 5.35 ERA and 76 strikeouts in 75 2/3 innings pitched.

-- The righty last appeared on Sunday against the Colorado Rockies, when he tossed six innings, allowing two earned runs while giving up nine hits.
+- The right-hander's last appearance came on Sunday against the Colorado Rockies, when he went 5 1/3 innings, surrendering two earned runs while giving up six hits.

-- The 29-year-old has an ERA of 4.83, with 9.3 strikeouts per nine innings, in 11 games this season.
-Opponents have a .305 batting average against him.
+- The 24-year-old has a 5.35 ERA and 9 strikeouts per nine innings across 15 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.